Queer Resource Center Staff

 About our Director

-Adriana di Bartolo is the Director of the Queer Resource Center (QRC).
+Dr. Adriana di Bartolo is the Director of the Queer Resource Center (QRC) of The Claremont Colleges.
 The QRC serves the 5 undergrad colleges and 2 graduate universities of The Claremont Colleges.
 During her tenure at the center she has developed academic and social programming and events to build queer and allied community across the 7 college campuses.
-Adriana has also created and implemented an Ally Training program and has trained over 1000 students, faculty, and staff at the colleges.
-Adriana has also worked with the colleges’ Student Affairs Divisions to make the QRC into a fully funded 7-college center.
+Adriana has created and implemented an Ally Training program and has trained over 2000 students, faculty, and staff at the colleges.
+In 2010, in collaboration with the 7 colleges’ Student Affairs Divisions and Presidents, Adriana worked tirelessly to make the QRC an institutionally funded 7-college resource center.

-Adriana is a fourth year doctoral student in the School of Educational Studies at Claremont Graduate University.
-While working on her masters at Claremont Graduate University in Applied Women’s Studies with an emphasis in queer theory and femme subjectivity, Adriana was awarded the Maguire Teaching Assistantship.
+Adriana received her Bachelors of Science in Hotel/Restaurant Management from Northern Arizona University and her Masters from Claremont Graduate University in Applied Women’s Studies with an emphasis in queer theory and femme subjectivity.
+While working on her masters, she was awarded the Maguire Teaching Assistantship and was named the Ahmanson Foundation Fellow for 2008-2009.
 Adriana interned for California State Senator Shelia Kuhel, working on universal health care bill, SB 840, as well as educational policies for lesbian, gay, bisexual and transgender youth.
-During her time at Claremont Graduate University Adriana was named the Ahmanson Foundation Fellow for 2008-2009, in 2009 she was recognized for her excellence in higher education by the faculty of the School of Educational Studies.
-Adriana was also named the 2010 School Educational Studies Winifred Hausam-Helen Fisk Recipient.
-Her areas of interest and research include student affairs, monoritized student communities, community building between diverse student groups, lesbian, gay, bisexual, transgender, queer, and questioning students in post secondary education, identity development among college students, and feminist and queer theory.
+While working on her doctorate, Adriana was recognized for her excellence in higher education by the faculty of the School of Educational Studies and was also named the 2010 School Educational Studies Winifred Hausam-Helen Fisk Recipient.
+In May of 2013 Adriana received her Ph.D, in Educational Studies.
+Her dissertation explored the impact of campus climate on sexual minority and gender minority students’ level of outness.
 Adriana loves to chat about all things queer.
 Feel free to come in on her drop-in hours!

 About our Program Coordinator